Other Useful Items for Photographing Weddings

 ThinkTank's modular belt system is extremely useful and practical for a wedding photographer.
 It's infinitely customizable, and with how I have mine configured, I can easily carry at least three extra lenses along with a couple of speedlights, extra batteries, various other photo accessories, a snack or two, and a bottle of water, so that these items are always within reach when needed, without the worry of having to keep track of a bag.
 Because pouches can easily be added or removed, I can configure the system to carry more or less gear as needed.

 Though I'm a mostly-prime shooter, I do suffer from focal length selection anxiety at times, and I like having other lenses readily available.
-I'm usually quite content with a 24mm on one body and a 55mm on the other, but obviously there are times when that 55mm needs to be swapped out for a longer lens (such as church ceremonies, and outdoor portraits of the couple), and I occasionally need the 16-35mm in place of the 24mm.
+I'm usually quite content with a 24mm on one body and a 50mm on the other, but obviously there are times when one of these needs to be swapped out for a longer lens (such as church ceremonies, and outdoor portraits of the couple), and I occasionally need the 16-35mm in place of the 24mm.
 I wouldn't want to have to scurry back to my bag every time I needed to swap lenses.

-I'll typically have this belt on me during the pre-ceremony and ceremony portions of the day, and often for the beginning of the reception.
-But once the party kicks into full gear, I usually shed the belt, as by then I've settled into the two lenses I'll be using for the rest of the night, and not having the belt helps me be able to squeeze my way through the crowd more easily.
+I'll typically have this belt on me during the pre-ceremony and ceremony portions of the day, and for the beginning of the reception.
+I also like keeping it on if we plan to sneak out during the reception for some portraits of the couple.
+But once the party kicks into full gear, I often shed the belt rig, as by that point I've settled into the two lenses I'll be using for the rest of the night, and not having the belt helps me be able to squeeze my way through the crowd more easily.

 ThinkTank has legendary support for their products.
 In general, if something ever breaks during the lifetime of the product (for the original owner), they'll fix it.
 While my current roller bag is relatively new, I used my previous ThinkTank bag for well over 10 years, and on two occasions when the wheels wore out (thanks to rough French Quarter streets and sidewalks), they sent me a new set!